opendocsg/slw-judgments-backfill/2004_SGHC_244/report.md

 **MPH Rubin J:**

-1       On 24 September 2004, I convicted Sundarti Supriyanto, the accused in this case, on a reduced charge of culpable homicide not amounting to murder, punishable under s 304(a) of the Penal Code (Cap 224, 1985 Rev Ed) (“PC”) ([2004] SGHC 212).
+1       On 24 September 2004, I convicted Sundarti Supriyanto, the accused in this case, on a reduced charge of culpable homicide not amounting to murder, punishable under s 304(a) of the Penal Code (Cap 224, 1985 Rev Ed) (“PC”) (<span class="citation">[2004] SGHC 212</span>).
 After hearing submissions from the Prosecution and the Defence, I sentenced the accused to life imprisonment.
 I now give my reasons.

 2       After the court had found the accused guilty and convicted her, the Prosecution applied for five charges (one amended since), which were stood down at the beginning of the trial, to be taken into consideration in sentencing the accused, if she consented as much.
 The charges averred that the accused committed the offences of: